In simple terms:

-That positive story can be told a number of different ways, depending on to whom you are talking.
-Salespeople think about using content either early in the sales cycle or for request to speak 1:1 with a customer that often comes in from a prospect near the end of the cycle.
+That positive story told from a customer reference’s point of view can be shared a number of different ways, depending on to whom you are talking.
+Salespeople think about using content either early in the sales cycle or for request to speak one-on-one with a customer that often comes in from a prospect near the end of the cycle.
 Marketing folks, particularly if they aren’t closely involved with sales support, may think about a written document – like a case study or success story or testimonial quote – that confirms their value propositions.The PR team may be thinking of a request from a reporter or analyst looking to speak with a customer or a speaking slot they’d like to fill at an industry event.
 Then, in the world of social media, conversations about the brand happen at all times on their own.

 From our perspective, it doesn’t matter if that story is told in print, as part of a speaking opportunity, or in a personal conversation.
 The goal of customer customer reference management remains the same: to amplify and share the story in ways that can help create market impact.